 Myth 2: Face oils cause breakouts.

 Truth: There are many oily substances available to formulators.
 Some of them will clog pores.
 Palm oil and unfractionated coconut oil are two examples of natural oils to avoid.
-Synthetic oils and silicones should also be avoided.
-Not only can they clog pores but they only give the illusion of nourished skin and do not treat the skin on a cellular level.
+We also recommend that you steer clear of synthetic oils and silicones; not only can they clog pores but they only give the illusion of nourished skin and do not treat the skin on a cellular level.

 Myth 3: Face oils should only be used in the winter.